Cue Cards Samples with band 8 answers

 Sample Answer 3:

 I was a bit stumped when I saw the topic!
 It’s been ages and ages since I’ve been to a ‘proper’ open-air street market.
 Where I live in England the weather isn’t that great, so the fashion for completely open-air markets has passed.
-We do have specialist monthly farmer’s markets that pop from time to time, but they tend to be just selling quite expensive luxury items.
-Speciality home-cured meats and home-made cheeses, all very delicious but too pricey for me to shop there.
-I could talk about one of those, but it would feel fake because I don’t really enjoy going to those, rather I just feel frustrated because I can’t afford to buy anything on sale there!
-Instead, I am going to tell you about my memories of a more authentic open-air market from my childhood.
+So, I am going to tell you about my memories of a more authentic open-air market from my childhood instead.

-So the market was about a mile away from my childhood home, and was held in a place called Kingston upon the Thames.
+So the market was about a mile away from my childhood home and was held in a place called Kingston upon the Thames.
 I didn’t know it then, but in fact, Kingston is a really ancient market town.
 It was of particular prominence as a trading centre because of its geographic location at a river crossing point as well as the boundary of some ancient territories.
-Depending on who you believe, it has a history that goes back for more than a thousand years, which is impressive in anyone’s calculations surely!
-So about 45 years ago, I would go to the Kingston market with my mum to do our weekly shop there.
-We’d usually walk, or sometimes cycle, locking our bikes up carefully at the end of a bridge before crossing the river on it to get to the market.
 It was a thriving, noisy and busy place.

 There were seemingly countless market stalls which sold predominantly food items.
-Lots of different fruit, vegetable and flower stalls competed to attract the attention of passers’ by to buy their goods.
-Because we went every week we were wise to any bad practice, and knew which stallholders could be trusted to supply quality goods and not over-charge us.
-I learned from an early age you should always watch the stall holder select produce from the display at the front of the stall – if they did it out of sight from the back you might end up with bruised or over-ripe produce.
+Lots of different fruit, vegetable and flower stalls competed to attract the attention of passers-by to buy their goods.
+Because we went every week we were wise to any bad practice and knew which stallholders could be trusted to supply quality goods and not over-charge us.
 I also learned to haggle – which doesn’t happen so much anymore nowadays, but was acceptable even commonplace then.
-Also, I knew to always check the contents of the brown paper bags that were handed over to make sure the quality of fruit and veg was acceptable before paying for it in full!
-As well as the fruit and veg, there’d be other items.
-Household goods, ‘cheap and cheerful’ clothes and even impromptu ‘auctions’ of bargain scents or potions.
-It was a busy, heaving stimulating place.
-The gutters would be full of discarded fruit and veg, and sometimes I’d go and pick up these cast-offs at the end of the day as they were good food for our pet guinea pigs at home!
+Also, I knew to always check the contents of the brown paper bags that were handed over to make sure the quality of fruit and vegetables was acceptable before paying for them in full!

 [ Written by - Lucy Marris (2016): Careers Adviser (UK), TEFL teacher (Vietnam) ]